 Zohar’s profound understanding of commercial law, and his ability to harness this insight on behalf of his clients, has established him as one of Israel’s best-known litigation lawyers.

-Both foreign and Israeli legal directories rank Zohar as a leading lawyer in his field.
-The prestigious Chambers and Partners Global Guide 2022 ranked Zohar as a leading lawyer in Litigation.
+Both foreign and Israeli legal directories list Zohar as a top lawyer in his field.
+The Chambers and Partners Global Guide 2022 ranked Zohar as a leading lawyer in Litigation.
 This prestigious directory describes him as having “years of experience representing companies in high-profile and high-stakes business disputes.”

 The Hebrew University, LLM, Law, Magna Cum Laude, 2000